splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 ## Initial Setup

 This topic provides the most recent unit file.
-By default, the latest container is automatically downloaded at each restart.
+By default, the latest SC4S image is automatically downloaded at each restart.
 Consult this topic when you upgrade your SC4S installation and check for changes to the provided template unit file.
 Make sure these changes are incorporated into your configuration before you relaunch with systemd.